 Mushroom Associations with Trees

-Most wild edible mushrooms are mycorrhizal that means they build symbiotic associations with the roots of ectomycorrhizal trees and shrubs.
-Due to the mushrooms lack the chlorophyll, they are not able to obtain energy from the sun and synthesize carbohydrates (sugars).
+Most wild edible mushrooms are mycorrhizal which means they build symbiotic associations with the roots of ectomycorrhizal trees and shrubs.
+Due to the mushrooms lacking chlorophyll, they are not able to obtain energy from the sun and synthesize carbohydrates (sugars).
 Instead of this, fungi use their underground networks of hyphae to receive sugar and other nutrition from the trees.
 In return, plants obtain minerals and water from the soil through these networks.

 Douglas-fir supports boletes and chanterelles.